hyueee/recipeApp/README.md

-# firstapp
+# recipeapp

-A new Flutter project.
+A Flutter project with getx package

 ## Getting Started